Swirrl/table2qb/README.md

 - `datatype` - as per csvw:datatype, how the cell value should be parsed (typically `string` for everything except the value column which will be `number`)
 - `value-transformation` - WHAT DOES THIS DO?
 WHAT ARE THE ALLOWED OPTIONS

+_check: is this right?_

-This initial draft also includes several conventions in the code that ought to be generalised to configuration - particularly how cell values are slugged.
+This version of table2qb also includes several conventions in the code that ought to be generalised to configuration - particularly how cell values are slugged.

 ## Example